-“If you fail to take responsibility for the control design and monitoring required in conjunction with your Cloud service software and end up facing a cyber-attack, your clients are going to blame you – no one else.”
+“If you fail to take responsibility for the control design and monitoring required in conjunction with your Cloud service software, you may face a cyber-attack.
+Your clients will blame you – no one else.”

 ~ Cheri Hotman

 What is “The Cloud”?

 We’ve all heard of ‘The Cloud’, but even its name is elusive.
 Details such as who should use it, how much it can be trusted, and what it entails seem ambiguous.
 However, at its baseline, the Cloud is shared infrastructure and applications (think SaaS: Software As A Service).
 It is designed to accelerate and increase means, and done in a space that’s secure and accessible from anywhere.